EBC Trek in Autumn

 Trek to Everest Base Camp in Autumn Season (September to November)

-• Weather: It is thought that autumn is the ideal season to hike to Everest Base Camp.
+• Weather: It is thought that autumn is the ideal season for the trek to Everest Base Camp.
 The weather is stable, with clear skies and comfortable temps.
 At lower altitudes, daytime temperatures range from 10°C to 15°C (50°F to 59°F), while at higher altitudes, they can reach -10°C to -5°C (14°F to 23°F).

 • Scenery: The mountains are beautifully visible during the post-monsoon season.
 With the clear visibility and crisp air, there are amazing vistas to behold.